 Keywords and Phrases

-Dielectric Material Characterization; PIN Diode-Loaded Dipole; Dielectric Half-Space; Dielectric Material Characterization; Dielectric Material Property; Dielectric Materials; Dielectric Measurement; Dielectric Properties; Dielectric Property Recalculation; Electromagnetic Wave Reflection; Electromagnetic Wave Scattering; Embedded Modulated Scattering; Embedded Sensors; Forward Formulation; Forward Model; Microwave Measurement; Microwave Nondestructive Testing; Modulated Scattering Technique; Near-Field Microwave Nondestructive Testing; Nondestructive Testing; Reflection Coefficient; Waveguide Aperture; Electromagnetic Formulation-Probe Development and Antennas; Material Characterization
+Dielectric Material Characterization; PIN Diode-Loaded Dipole; Dielectric Half-Space; Dielectric Material Property; Dielectric Materials; Dielectric Measurement; Dielectric Properties; Dielectric Property Recalculation; Electromagnetic Wave Reflection; Electromagnetic Wave Scattering; Embedded Modulated Scattering; Embedded Sensors; Forward Formulation; Forward Model; Microwave Measurement; Microwave Nondestructive Testing; Modulated Scattering Technique; Near-Field Microwave Nondestructive Testing; Nondestructive Testing; Reflection Coefficient; Waveguide Aperture; Electromagnetic Formulation-Probe Development And Antennas; Material Characterization